Hugo Mentors Logo

 Case Study

-Social emotional learning (SEL) after school program curriculum for Kindergarteners, with accompanying informational website to teach parents and teachers how to support kids with social emotional learning tools at home and in the classroom
+Social emotional learning (SEL) after school program curriculum for kindergarteners, with informational website to teach parents and teachers how to support kids with SEL tools at home and in the classroom

 Case Study